geegaz/GClimbingSystem-Ziplines/README.md

 - Configurable climbing system
 - Configurable jumping from climbed wall
+- VR & Desktop compatible
-- **Original zipline system with custom editor**
+- **Original zipline system with editor tools**

-- Compatible VR & Desktop
+### Limitations
+- No stamina system
+- Can only grab with one hand at a time

 ## Installation